nicoboyce/nicoboycedotcom/_posts/2024-05-26-maths-in-monte-carlo-monaco-grand-prix.md

 In any case, it made no difference to the eventual result.

 To enable a stop for George Russell, he would have needed to gain time relative to Max Verstappen over the three laps in question.
 If the timing showed 21-22 seconds gap by the time George Russell reached the Piscine (swimming pool) section on the lap following Max Verstappen's stop then that would have done the job.
-This was never liekly to be the case unless Red Bull made a mistake with the tyre change, with no way for Mercedes to show Verstappen.
+This was never likely to be the case unless Red Bull made a mistake with the tyre change, with no way for Mercedes to show Verstappen.

 ### Okay so what about the lead four?